Home :: Rules

 Team selection is open to all CTSASA Junior members who comply with the junior age requirement for each discipline (check here for the age requirements)

-* The cut-off for calculating the average for each Junior is the last standard championship in March each year.
+- The cut-off for calculating the average for each Junior for 2022 is the CTSASA Central Gauteng Standard Championships on 26th/27th February 2022

 - Ties are resolved using the last score used.
 If the tie is still unresolved then we will use the scores of the individual rounds in the last score used.

-All enquiries to Sarah Kalell, CTSASA Executive Officer – email@example.com
+All enquiries to the CTSASA Executive Officer – email@example.com

 The Mackintosh Championship is a separate championship held on the last day of the South African Grand.
 There are class and category medals and the winner of this event is declared the Mackintosh Champion.
 The winner’s name is engraved on the beautiful Mackintosh floating trophy.